LIT-Protocol/lit-js-sdk/api_docs.md

 ## unlockLitWithKey

 Manually unlock a LIT with a symmetric key.
-You can obtain this key by calling "checkAndSignAuthMessage" to get an authSig, then calling "getMerkleProof" to get the merkle proof, and then "LitNodeClient.getEncryptionKey" to get the key.
+You can obtain this key by calling "checkAndSignAuthMessage" to get an authSig, then calling "LitNodeClient.getEncryptionKey" to get the key.
 If you want to see an example, check out the implementation of "toggleLock" which does all those operations and then calls this function at the end (unlockLitWithKey)

 ### Parameters

 *   `params` **[Object][78]**

-    *   `params.symmetricKey` **[Object][78]** The decryption key obtained by calling "LitNodeClient.getEncryptionKey"
+    *   `params.symmetricKey` **[Uint8Array][87]** The decryption key obtained by calling "LitNodeClient.getEncryptionKey"

 Returns **[promise][88]** A promise that will resolve when the LIT is unlocked